The Mountain School of Arts: History

-The Mountain School of Arts was named after the original meeting place of the school: the upper floor of The Mountain Bar (founded by Jorge Pardo and gallery owner Steve Hanson in 2003) in Chinatown, Los Angeles.
-The idea of "a free, bare-bones, yet ambitious graduate school— no tuition, no degree, but a vigorous curriculum— centered on talks and seminars led by visiting artists and curators" was the result of a conversation between Golia and Wesley.
+The Mountain School of Arts was named after the original meeting place of the school: the upper floor of The Mountain Bar in Chinatown, Los Angeles.
+The idea of "a free, bare-bones, yet ambitious graduate school— no tuition, no degree, but a vigorous curriculum— centered on talks and seminars led by visiting artists and curators" was the result of a conversation between founders Golia and Wesley.

 The program began in 2005 and initially took place over three months a year (from mid-January to mid-April), with participants convening at the Mountain Bar in addition to several off-site field trips across the city.
 The Mountain Bar officially closed in 2012, ending the artistic activity centered around the locale.
 Afterwards, the Mountain School of Art adopted a new format, with classes over an intensive two-and-a-half week period instead of the original three months.